eztaah/classic-breakout/README.md

 cd build
 ```

-2. Compile the project : (if you are using the minGW compiler)
+2. Compile the project : (assuming that you use the minGW compiler)
 ```
 mingw32-make
 ```